GreatAttractorStudios/NLAI/Documentation~/BehaviorTreeGuide.md

 # Behavior Tree Execution Guide

-This guide explains how behavior trees work in the NLAI system, when to use different patterns, and how to make your AI behaviors smart and reliable.
+This guide explains how behavior trees work in the NLNPC system, when to use different patterns, and how to make your AI behaviors smart and reliable.

 ## Core Concepts